phantom-ascii/GenesisX/README.md

 ## About me

-I'm **phantom&ascii**, a student interested in hardware, Linux, programming and CAD.
+I'm **phantom-ascii**, a student interested in hardware, Linux, programming and CAD.
 I've worked on smaller PCB and hardware projects before, but GenesisX is a much bigger step up.

 One of my longer-term goals is to become a **Hack Club Gappie**, and I'm using projects like this to build up the skills and experience to get there.